quintin-dev/cs-computer-science/cs.algorithms.fundamentals.md

 #computer-science #algorithms #data-structures #fundamentals #theory

 created: 1723292400000
-updated: 1723292400000
+updated: 1724443200000

 ---

 ## Overview

 Algorithms are step-by-step procedures for solving computational problems.
 Understanding fundamental algorithms is crucial for computer science and software development.
+This comprehensive guide covers essential algorithmic concepts, analysis techniques, and common algorithm patterns.

+## 🎯 Learning Objectives

+By the end of this guide, you should understand:

+- Time and space complexity analysis
+- Common algorithmic patterns and techniques
+- How to choose appropriate algorithms for different problems
+- Implementation strategies for fundamental algorithms

 ## Algorithm Analysis